Silibinin: Pharmacology

 Poor water solubility and bioavailability of silymarin led to the development of enhanced formulations.
-Silipide (trade name Siliphos, not to be confused with the water treatment compound of the same name, a glass-like polyphosphate containing sodium, calcium magnesium and silicate, formulated for the treatment of water problems), a complex of silymarin and phosphatidylcholine (lecithin), is about 10 times more bioavailable than silymarin.
+Silipide (trade name Siliphos, not to be confused with the water treatment compound of the same name, a glass-like polyphosphate containing sodium, calcium magnesium and silicate, formulated for the treatment of water problems), a complex of silymarin and phosphatidylcholine (a phospholipid in lecithin), is about 10 times more bioavailable than silymarin.
 An earlier study had concluded Siliphos to have 4.6 fold higher bioavailability.
 It has been also reported that silymarin inclusion complex with β-cyclodextrin is much more soluble than silymarin itself.
 There have also been prepared glycosides of silybin, which show better water solubility and even stronger hepatoprotective effect.

 Silymarin, like other flavonoids, has been shown to inhibit P-glycoprotein-mediated cellular efflux.
 The modulation of P-glycoprotein activity may result in altered absorption and bioavailability of drugs that are P-glycoprotein substrates.
 It has been reported that silymarin inhibits cytochrome P450 enzymes and an interaction with drugs primarily cleared by P450s cannot be excluded.

 Toxicity

-Several studies have documented the potentially dangerous effects of the silymarin mixture on the thyroid system.
-All of the flavonolignan compounds found in the silymarin mixture seem to block the uptake of thyroid hormones into the cells by selectively blocking the MCT8 transmembrane transporter.
-The authors of this study noted that especially silychristin, one of the compounds of the silymarin mixture seems to be perhaps the most powerful and selective inhibitor for the MCT8 transporter.
-Due to the essential role played by the thyroid hormone in human metabolism in general it is believed that the intake of silymarin can lead to disruptions of the thyroid system.
-Because the thyroid hormones and the MCT8 as well are known to play a critical role during early and fetal development, the administration of silymarin during pregnancy is especially thought to be dangerous, potentially leading to the Allan–Herndon–Dudley syndrome, a brain development disorder that causes both moderate to severe intellectual disability and problems with speech and movement.
+Silibinin and all the other compounds found in silymarin, especially silychristin, blocked the MCT8 transporter according to one in vitro study.
+There is no published clinical information showing silymarin or silibinin cause any thyroid problems.
+In fact, one clinical trial found that silymarin actually helped prevent thyroid suppression that is often caused by the drug lithium.

+There is limited research on milk thistle and silymarin in pregnant humans.
+However, the one known clinical trial found only benefits, including but not limited to effectively treating intrahepatic cholestasis of pregnancy.
+Silymarin is also devoid of embryotoxic potential in animal models.

 A phase I clinical trial in humans with prostate cancer designed to study the effects of high dose silibinin found 13 grams daily to be well tolerated in patients with advanced prostate cancer with asymptomatic liver toxicity (hyperbilirubinemia and elevation of alanine aminotransferase) being the most commonly seen adverse event.

-Silymarin is also devoid of embryotoxic potential in animal models.